Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 - [PhD Biomedical informatics](https://medicine.buffalo.edu/departments/biomedical-informatics/education/phd.html)

   - Growth in health-related industries, hospitals and other health care systems have spearheaded Buffalo’s recent economic renaissance.
 A PhD in biomedical informatics from UB prepares the participants to lead these organizations through complex information management challenges.
-With your advanced knowledge and skills, you’ll apply sophisticated tools and methods to help design new systems and applications.
+With advanced knowledge and skills, graduates will be capble to apply sophisticated tools and methods to help design new systems and applications.

   - [Course details](https://medicine.buffalo.edu/departments/biomedical-informatics/education/phd/course-descriptions.html)